cj1128/handmade-hero/README.md

 - Turn off warning C4505, it's annoying.
 We are gonna have unreferenced local functions.
 - Target resolution: 960 x 540 x 30hz
 - Define `DrawRectangle`

+### Day 28: Drawing a Tile Map

+- Use floating point to store colors, because it will make it a lot more eaiser when we have to do some math about colors
+- Draw a simple tile map
+- Draw a simple player, keep in mind that player's moving should consider the time delta.
+Otherwise it will move fast if we run at a higher FPS.